Asabeneh/30-Days-Of-JavaScript/11_Day_Destructuring_and_spreading/11_day_destructuring_and_spreading.md

 console.log(width, height, area, perimeter) //30 10 200 80
 ```

 Destructuring keys as a function parameters.
-Lets create a function which take a rectangle object and it return a perimeter of a rectangle.
+Let's create a function which takes a rectangle object and returns a perimeter of a rectangle.

 ### Object parameter without destructuring